 - Quality: A minimum grade point average of 2.0 (C) is required at this University in each major and each minor and on all work attempted.
 For graduation in programs in educator preparation, the student must have a minimum grade point average of 2.75 on UNA work attempted, overall work attempted and on all coursework in the specific teaching field.
 In addition, educator preparation students must have a GPA of 3.0 in the professional studies coursework.
 (For Educator Preparation requirements which are in addition to graduation requirements, see “Colleges and Programs,’’ College of Education and Human Sciences.)
 (For graduation in the nursing program see Anderson College of Nursing and Health Professions and Health Professions admission and progression/retention requirements.)
-Grades earned at other institutions will not affect the student’s grade point average at UNA.
+Grades for transfer courses will not factor into the UNA Institutional GPA, but will be factored into the Cumulative GPA and will be factored into degree requirements in which a transfer course is applied.
 Students who plan to earn credit through transient, correspondence, or extension courses are required to secure prior approval.
 Credits to be transferred from other institutions cannot be applied toward meeting requirements for graduation unless filed with the Office of the Registrar at least four weeks prior to the date of graduation.

 - Procedures: Compliance with the procedures for official check sheets/degree audits as follows: